r3stl355/databricks-terraform-designs/README.md

     - Pros: better visibility, leaner module instances
     - Cons: possible variable value duplication

+3. Next decision was to use JSON files to define variable values instead of `.tfvar` files.
+JSON is easier to generate and parse which could simplify testing (e.g. programmatically generate test configuraions) and reuse (e.g. programmatically read and validate parameter values against a centralised configuration to monitor conformance)
+    - Pros: easier to generate and parse programmatically, can be used outside the Terraform
+    - Cons: JSON files need to be explicitly parsed within the Terraform templates

-3. We chose a tiered approach to desinging the Terraform projects.
+4. We chose a tiered approach to desinging the Terraform projects.
 At the first level, the designs are split into `coarse` or `granular`.
 - `coarse`: large deployments when many resources are defined in the same Terraform project.
 This results in a large state containing many resources which may lead to a slower deployment.
 For this type of design we decided to use a single Terraform project for the entire environment, but we could have equally gone larger (e.g. all the environments in a single project) or smaller (e.g. a project per workspace).
     - Pros: reduced number of deployments, simpler to manage, all resources in one place
     - Cons: slower deployments, large blast radius in case something goes wrong with the deployment